-An applicant who earns a passing score on the NCLEX-RN will typically be issued a license within ten days of a passing exam score being posted.9 Candidates who do not pass the exam may re-schedule a second attempt, and must do so within eight months of the first attempt to keep their application status active.8
+An applicant who earns a passing score on the NCLEX-RN will typically be issued a license within 10 days of a passing exam score being posted.9 Candidates who do not pass the exam may re-schedule another attempt within eight months of the first attempt to keep their application status active.8

 6 Steps to Become a Nurse Practitioner in Minnesota